ricardo-jnunes/openai-case/README.md

 ### Large language models
 Large language models (LLMs) are deep learning algorithms that can recognize, summarize, translate, predict, and generate content using very large datasets.
 LLMs largely represent a class of deep learning architectures called transformer networks.
 A transformer model is a neural network that learns context and meaning by tracking relationships in sequential data, like the words in this sentence.

+LLM are stateless, so far a conversation, the chat is put in memory, providing the full conversation to IA.

 ## Prompting Principles
 - **Principle 1: Write clear and specific instructions**